-The Dr. Martin Luther King Holiday is significant because early in a new year we are called out to remember to keep “the dream” alive.
+The Dr. Martin Luther King Holiday is significant because early in a new year we are called out to remember to keep “the dream of progress” alive.

 As we celebrate and honor King’s contribution, we’d do well to remember that the highest appreciation is not to utter words, but to live by them.

-One of the most famous and influential composers of all time is as famous for music as he is for his infinite and miraculous strength to get beyond his past.
+One of the most famous and influential composers of all time is as famous for music as he is for his miraculous strength to keep the dream of progress alive while getting beyond his past.
 Beethoven transcended a childhood under the rule of an oppressive, violent, alcoholic father.

 If that wasn’t enough to get past……..